achernya/iap-6.828-website/lab/lab1.md

 (gdb)
 ```

+The `make gdb` target runs a script called `.gdbrc`, which sets up GDB
-We provided a `.gdbinit` file that set up GDB to debug the 16-bit code
-used during early boot and directed it to attach to the listening
+to debug the 16-bit code used during early boot and directs it to attach
-QEMU.
-Due to changes in recent GDB, we've provided the `make gdb`
-target to force GDB to load the `.gdbinit` file.
-Running `gdb` will
-not load it.
+to the listening QEMU.

 The following line: